input-output-hk/cardanodocs.com-archived/_docs/cardano/2017-01-04-differences.md

 a certificate is free, so adversaries can generate as many certificates as they want.

-There are two types of delegation in `cardano-sl`: heavyweight and lightweight.
+There are two types of delegation in Cardano SL: heavyweight and lightweight.
 There is a threshold on stake that one has to posses in order to participate in heavyweight delegation.
 Proxy signing certificates from heavyweight delegation are stored within the blockchain.
 On the contrary, lightweight delegation is